 An experienced electrocution lawyer explains the difference between electrocution vs shock and the different medical and legal implications

-While both injuries are very serious, they carry with them different legal and medical consequences.
-This is one of the many safety issues I try to educate the public about through my own outreach efforts and through my Electrocution Lawyers website.
+While both accidents are very serious, they carry with them different legal and medical consequences.
+This is one of the many safety issues I try to educate the public about through my own outreach efforts and through my Electrocution Accident Lawyers website.

-An electrocution means that a person has died as a result of an electricity.
+When comparing electrocution vs shock, electrocution means that a person has died as a result of coming in contact with electricity.
 Common causes of electrocution include:

 - Accidental contact with exposed electrical sources, such as exposed wires.